Board-Certified Urologist

 Does a high PSA mean I have prostate cancer?

 No. The majority of men with an elevated PSA do NOT have prostate cancer.
-In the PSA 4-10 range (grey zone), only about 25% of biopsies reveal cancer.
+In the PSA 4–10 range (the “grey zone”), only about 25% of biopsies reveal cancer.
 BPH, prostatitis, and other benign conditions are far more common causes of PSA elevation.
-An elevated PSA means investigate further, not you have cancer.
+An elevated PSA means “investigate further,” not “you have cancer.”
+For a more detailed walk-through, read my guide to PSA grey zone results.

 Can I have prostate cancer with a normal PSA?

-Yes, though it is less common.
-Approximately 15% of men with PSA below 4.0 ng/mL harbour prostate cancer on biopsy, though the vast majority of these are low-grade, clinically insignificant tumours.
+Yes, though it’s less common.
+Approximately 15% of men with PSA below 4.0 ng/mL harbor prostate cancer on biopsy [16], though the vast majority of these are low-grade, clinically insignificant tumors.
 This is why DRE is still recommended alongside PSA — it occasionally detects palpable cancers that PSA alone would miss.
+You can use the PSA Age-Adjusted Interpreter to put your number in context.

 How do I prepare for a PSA test?

-Avoid ejaculation for 48 hours before the test.
+Avoid ejaculation for 48 hours before the test (ejaculation transiently elevates PSA).
 Avoid vigorous exercise or cycling for 48 hours.
 Do not have the test during an active urinary infection.
-If you have recently had a DRE, catheterisation, or prostate biopsy, wait 2-6 weeks as these can temporarily raise PSA.
+If you’ve recently had a DRE, catheterization, or prostate biopsy, wait 2–6 weeks.
+A morning blood sample is preferred but not mandatory.

 My father had prostate cancer — when should I start prostate cancer screening?

-If I am diagnosed with low-grade prostate cancer, will I definitely need surgery?
+If I’m diagnosed with low-grade prostate cancer, will I definitely need surgery?

 Not necessarily.
-Low-grade prostate cancer (Gleason 6, Grade Group 1) is increasingly managed with active surveillance rather than immediate treatment.
-Studies show that 50-60% of men on active surveillance avoid treatment entirely over 10 years, with excellent cancer-specific survival.
-The decision depends on your specific pathology, PSA dynamics, MRI findings, and personal preferences.
+Low-grade prostate cancer (Gleason 6 / Grade Group 1) is increasingly managed with active surveillance rather than immediate treatment.
+Studies show that 50–60% of men on active surveillance avoid treatment entirely over 10 years, with excellent cancer-specific survival.
+The decision depends on your specific pathology, PSA dynamics, MRI findings, and personal preferences — it is always a shared decision.

 📚 References

-- EAU Guidelines on Prostate Cancer.
+6. Mottet N, et al. EAU Guidelines on Prostate Cancer.
 European Association of Urology.
 2024.
+EAU Guidelines

 Dr. Muhammad Khalid